agankin/RxProcess/README.md

 fork1.Start();
 fork2.Start();

 // Sends data to forks via the standard input.
-The calls also have no effect in forks. fork1.SendLine("5");
+These calls also have effect in the master process. fork1.SendLine("5");
 fork1.SendLine("6");